-Aside from the welcome bonus which will offer you certain perks just for registering, and the loyalty bonuses which you’ll receive for having stuck around, there are all manner of additional bonuses.
+Aside from the welcome bonus which will offer you certain perks just for registering, and the loyalty bonuses which you’ll receive for having stuck around, there is all manner of additional bonuses.

 These may come in the form of deposit bonuses, where you’ll receive a bonus for having deposited a certain amount of money into your e-wallet, or even in-game bonuses which will give you more bingo scorecards for free.

-However, there’s also the ‘no deposit bingo bonus’ and it’s worth knowing about it, especially as they’re becoming more prevalent in 2021.
+However, there are also the best no deposit bonus codes in Australia 2022 and it’s worth knowing about them, especially as they’re becoming more prevalent in 2021.

 How does it work?